SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

    kubectl apply -f ./miyagi-ui-service.yaml
    ```

-    >**Note**: Upon successful execution of above commands.
+    >**Note**: Upon successful execution of the above commands.
 The Kubernetes will read the YAML file and apply its configurations to the cluster.
 It will create miyagi-recommendation-
     service and miyagi-ui

-1. Once the services have been deployed run the below command and keep track of the service's **external ip's**.
-It could take a few minutes for the **external ip's** to appear so wait a few minutes before running the command.
+1. Once the services have been deployed run the below command and keep track of the service's **external IPs**.
+It could take a few minutes for the **external IPs** to appear so wait a few minutes before running the command.

    ```
    kubectl get svc